Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Introduction

 \section{Introduction}

 Humans think in terms of stories, the world is understood in terms of stories, and people often approach problem-solving and new ideas by referencing stories they already understand \cite{Schank_1995}.
 Storytelling and narrative are therefore fundamental to human experience, intertwined with our social and cultural engagement \cite{polletta2011sociology}.
 Not only do people spread, preserve, and revise stories for informational, educational, or entertaining purposes \cite{mclellan2006corporate,abrahamson1998storytelling,jenkins2014transmedia}, but the human brain has a natural affinity for creating them \cite{wallis:2007}.
-As such, \textit{story generation}, has consistently drawn attention from the natural language processing (NLP) community \cite{Alhussain2021Survey}.
-Beyond simple text generation, automatic textual story generation concerns spontaneously generating a coherent narrative, often prompted by a context or goal \cite{Great_Expectations}.
+As such, \textit{story generation} has consistently drawn attention from the natural language processing (NLP) community \cite{Alhussain2021Survey}.
+Beyond simple text generation, automatic story generation concerns spontaneously generating a coherent narrative, often prompted by a context or goal \cite{Great_Expectations}.

-Early efforts on automatic story generation \cite{mcc3609_on_the_craft,Szilas,Fabula,icec14_conceptual_model,nelson2005search} mostly focus on formalisms or symbolic approaches, and thus target producing \textit{close-world} stories, where all the story elements, such as characters, emotions, and places, are constrained by pre-defined world settings.
+Early efforts on automatic story generation were generally based on formalisms or symbolic approaches \cite{mcc3609_on_the_craft,Fabula,icec14_conceptual_model}.
+Multiple storytelling systems were developed along these lines to assist authors focusing on specific scenarios or to enable interactive storytelling.
+Some significant systems include: Tailspin~\cite{meehan1977tale} and Minstrel~\cite{turner1993minstrel} among the pioneering systems, DEFACTO\cite{sgouros1999dynamic}, Mimesis~\cite{young2001overview}, IDtension \cite{Szilas}, and Fa\c{c}ade \cite{mateas2005structuring} for interactive drama, GADIN~\cite{barber2007dynamic} and IDA~\cite{magerko2005story} for later author-centric approaches, and Suspenser \cite{cheong2014suspenser} for suspense novel writing.
+The majority of these works targetted \textit{close-world} stories, where all the story elements, such as characters, emotions, places, and events, are constrained by pre-defined world settings.

 A significant example of formalism that inspired such approach is Propp's study of folktales \cite{Propp}, which summarizes the composition of tales and patterns of event development.
 Though these symbolism- and formalism-based methods can automatically generate stories with little human intervention, they require arduous knowledge engineering to build word settings for specific domains.